RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 - Learn how to implement business logic using :ref:`forms <forms>`
 - Learn how to integrate other APIs using :ref:`custom actions <actions>`
 - Learn how to connect your bot to different :ref:`messaging apps <messaging-and-voice-channels>`
-- Learn about customising the :ref:`components <components>` in your NLU pipeline
+- Learn about customizing the :ref:`components <components>` in your NLU pipeline
 - Read about custom and built-in :ref:`entities <entity-extraction>`

 You can also use Rasa X to collect more conversations